csgillespie/efficientR/main.md

 Figure \@ref(fig:7-2) shows that in our main bottle neck in simulating the game of Monopoly is the `movie_square()` function.
 Within this function, we spend around 50% of the time creating a data frame, 20% time calculating row sums, and the remainder on a comparison operations.
-This piece of code can be optimised fairly easily (will still retaining the same overall structure) by incorporating the following improvements^[Solutions are available in the **efficient** package vignette.]:
+This piece of code can be optimised fairly easily (while still retaining the same overall structure) by incorporating the following improvements^[Solutions are available in the **efficient** package vignette.]: